hummingbird-project/swift-mustache/README.md

 ### Sequence context transforms

-Sequence context transforms are transforms applied to the position in the sequence you are currently.
+Sequence context transforms are transforms applied to the current position in the sequence.
 They are formatted as a function that takes no parameter eg
 ```
 {{#first()}}First{{/first()}}
 ```